sajjadGG/book-python/basics/control-flow/exception.rst

         print('Returning safely to the Earth')

     # Program P63 - Landing Manoeuvre Approach Phase
-    # Yo're GO for landing
+    # You're GO for landing
     # Returning safely to the Earth